LaunchPadLab/decanter/README.md

 Decanter comes with custom generators for creating `Decanter` and `Parser` files:

+#### Decanters

 ```
 rails g decanter Trip name:string start_date:date end_date:date
 ```

+#### Parsers
 ```
 rails g parser TruncatedString
 ```

+#### Resources

-Additionally, when using the Rails resource generator in a project that includes Decanter, Decanter will automatically create a decanter for the new resource:
+When using the Rails resource generator in a project that includes Decanter, a decanter will be automatically created for the new resource:

 ```
-$ rails g resource Trip name:string start_date:date end_date:date
+rails g resource Trip name:string start_date:date end_date:date

 // Creates app/decanters/trip_decanter.rb